 Committees of the whole are sometimes known as parent committees, as smaller committees may report to them.

-Reporting and standing committees
+Reporting and other committees

 Parent committees delegate responsibilities and key projects to 'reporting committees' (technically sub-committees).